WGEN-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WGEN-TV ended programming on its analog signal, on VHF channel 8, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WGEN-TV ended programming on its analog signal, on VHF channel 8, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 12 to channel 8.

 Translators

-WGEN-TV's signal is relayed on six translator stations in the Miami area and the Florida Keys.
+WGEN-TV's signal is relayed on four translator stations in the Miami area and the Florida Keys.

 As of March 1, 2018, Liberman's WVFW-LD (channel 34), which had carried Estrella TV previously, became a sister station to WGEN, but continues to carry the network due to WGEN's transmitter location.

-W21CL-D was established before 1979 as W65AP, until forced to move out of the 700MHz band by the digital television transition.
+W21CL-D was established before 1979 as W65AP, until forced to move out of the 700 MHz band by the digital television transition.
 W17DG-D was also established before 1979, as was W63AL, which was briefly W23BG from late 1990 to early 1991.
 WDLP-CA began operations in 1992 as W21BD, which was deleted in June 1994 after its permit expired, and restored the following December.
 In April 2003, its license was upgraded to Class A status and its calls were changed to WGEN-CA; it was then changed to WDLP-CA the following month, and later to WDLP-CD on August 11, 2011.

 W49CL and WGEN-LP in Miami are both now listed as having WSBS-TV in Key West as their parent station, indicating that they may be leased to that station.
 Both are still owned by WGEN-TV owner Mapale, which does not identify them on the GenTV website's station map.
 Their successor "digital companion channels" respectively are W24DE-D and WGEN-LD, which both rebroadcast WGEN-TV (unlike full-power stations, they are separate facilities, and as LPTV stations they are not required to simulcast the analog feed on digital).